There’s guidance to help you check the accessibility of documents.

 A few of our documents have diagrams.
 These images do not have a text alternative, so the information in them is not available to people using a screen reader.
 This does not meet WCAG 2.1 success criterion 1.1.1 (non-text content).

-When we publish new documents we’ll make sure our use of diagrams meets accessibility standards.
+When we publish new documents we will make sure our use of diagrams meets accessibility standards.

 A few of our documents are not created with headings.
 These documents are not structured logically, so the information in them cannot be navigated by people using a screen reader.
 This does not meet WCAG 2.1 success criterion 1.3.1 (info and relationships).

-When we publish new documents we’ll make sure our use of headings meets accessibility standards.
+When we publish new documents we will make sure our use of headings meets accessibility standards.